tnebooks/12th-zoology/content.en/zoology/microbes-in-human-welfare/_index.md

 removing clots from the blood vessels of patients who have undergone myocardial infarction.

 **Cyclosporin A,** an immunosuppressant used in organ transplantation is produced from the fungus _Trichoderma polysporum._ It is also used for its anti-inflammatory, anti- fungal and anti-parasitic properties. **Statins** produced by the yeast _Monascus purpureus_ have been used to lower blood cholesterol levels.
 It acts by competitively inhibiting the enzyme responsible for the synthesis of cholesterol.
-Recombinant **human insulin** has been produced predominantly using _E. coli_ and _Saccharomyces cerevisiae_ for therapeutic use in human. **9.3 Microbes in sewage**
+Recombinant **human insulin** has been produced predominantly using _E. coli_ and _Saccharomyces cerevisiae_ for therapeutic use in human.

+## Microbes in sewage treatment and energy generation

-**treatment and energy generation** Sewage is the waste generated every day
+Sewage is the waste generated every day

 in cities and towns containing human excreta.
 It contains large amounts of organic matter and microbes, which are pathogenic to humans and are bio-degradable pollutants.
 Domestic waste consists of approximately 99 percent water, suspended solids and other soluble organic and inorganic substances.
 Sewage should not be discharged directly into natural water bodies like rivers and streams.
 Before disposal, sewage should be treated in sewage treatment plants to make it less polluting.